auxiliaries

 Diffusion coefficient D

-Typically, microparticles in biological environments diffuse with coefficient of the order of \(0.01 \ \mu m^2/s\).
-In order to get a meaningful value to input the diffusion model generators, we need to consider the following:
+Typically, microparticles in biological environments diffuse with coefficients of the order of \(0.01 \ \mu m^2/s\).
+In order to get a meaningful input value for the diffusion model generators, we need to consider the following:

-As a working definition of \(D\), valid also for anomalous diffusion, we consider it as proporcional to the variance of the displacements along one dimension at the shortest time lag, i.e. \(\sigma_{\Delta x}^2= 2 D \Delta t\).
+• As a working definition of \(D\), valid also for anomalous diffusion, we consider it as proportional to the variance of the displacements along one dimension at the shortest time lag, i.e. \(\sigma_{\Delta x}^2= 2 D \Delta t\).

 Localization precision sigma_x